CoderDojo-Content/Beginner-Wearables/en/sewing-using-the-conductive-thread.md

 8. Repeat steps 6. and 7. three more times.
 Be sure to pull the thread tight each time.
 This will create a good connection and keep the LED secured tightly to the felt.

 9. You have now learned how to attach wearable components to your project.
 Almost there!
  * Practice makes perfect!
 If you have never sewn before it can be quite tricky in the beginning.
-Don't worry, you'll get the hang of it :)
+Don't worry, you'll get the hang of it :) This video might be helpful if you are new to sewing: www.dojosoylinkvideo.com